BestCurvFit software at an affordable price $19.99

 BestCurvFit - Nonlinear Regression Curve-fitting Software

-There are several good reasons why BestCurvFit is the best choice for analyzing models to experimental data.
+There are several good reasons why BestCurvFit is a good choice for analyzing models to experimental data.
 It's one of the best, easiest to use, and most economical and robust MS Windows software for curve-fitting analysis.
 Just enter your data and model function in a text file, open the file in the software, and one click of the mouse produces curve-fit statistical results to determine the best-fit model.
-Instant graphs of data including X-Y, semi-log, and residual plots are available at the click of a button.
+Instant graphs of data including X-Y, Hanes-Woolf, Semi-log, and Residual plots are available at the click of a button.

 BestCurvFit software for MS Windows uses nonlinear regression to curve-fit data to the chosen mathematical model.
 Nonlinear regression is an iterative process of adjusting the model parameters until the chosen model best fits the data.
 Just enter the data and model in a text file, open the file in the software, and one click of the mouse produces curve-fitting statistics to determine the best-fit model.
 The program adjusts the model parameters so that the model curve comes as close as possible to the data points.
 When no further improvement in the fit can be made, the program stops and reports the best-fit results and statistics of the analysis.
-Graphs are display instantly by selecting the appropriate plot type - X versus Y, semi-log(X) versus Y, and residual Y plot.
+Graphs are display instantly by selecting the appropriate plot type - X versus Y, Hanes-Woolf X/Y versus X, Semi-log(X) versus Y, and Residual Y plot.
 A library of 46 kinetic models is included to facilitate the analysis of enzyme kinetic data, or you can create your own custom User-Defined-Functions (UDF) for curve-fitting.
 A UDF can have up to 8 parameters P1..P8 and 3 independent X1..X3 variables.
 BestCurvFit saves the results of each analysis in a text file with the data file name.
-It also creates a dated log file of all analyses which you should delete if it becomes too large.
-BestCurvfit does not require a MS Windows installation program.
-Rather it's a stand alone executable program with no dynamic link library files (DLL's).
+It also creates a cummulative dated log file of all analyses which you should delete if it becomes too large.
+Installation is easy, BestCurvfit does not require MS Windows installation; just save the executable, *.ini, and *lic files to a folder.
+BestCurvFit is a stand alone executable program with no dynamic link library files (DLL's).

 See the FAQ page for further details.